nskeip/sche/README.txt

 [x] Write a simple parser (without nesting).
 [x] Fix the bug that invalidates pointers in Arena.
 Introduce ChainedArena.
+  [x] Switch from Arena to simple memory tracker (as GNU C Library already has Arenas under the hood).
 [ ] Add nesting to the parser.
 [ ] Make a usable calculator.
 [ ] ...